PNZ-lab/DEPMAP_Scanner/README.md

 # DEPMAP_Scanner.py:
 This script has three main purposes:
 1. Scan a subset of cell lines and output it's dependencies for all genes
-2. Scan all cancer types and identify genes with low (most dependent) CRISPR scores.
+2. Scan all cancer types and identify genes with lowest (most dependent) CRISPR scores.
 3. Generate heatmaps to highlight differential dependencies of cancers

 ## Purpose 1: Example graph (with accompanying .csv):